-With the aid of a grant, Jess spent a portion of 2018 working on her debut feature film in Paris, France.
-In 2017, Jess directed the first three episodes of the LGBTQ webseries, @datingZoe, which was distributed and renewed by GO-TV.
-That same year, Jess was approached by Blue Blood’s actor, Anthony T. Solano, to create a series.
-This led to the creation of Gray Ground, which Jess directed, wrote, and edited all 8 episodes.
-In 2016 Amazon distributed Jess’ latest short film, FUNERAL.
-The first film Jess wrote and directed out of college was screened at the New York Film Festival in 2013.
-Since, Jess’ work has screened at the SoHo House and international festivals.
+With the aid of a grant, Jess spent last year writing her debut feature film in Paris, France.
+In 2017, Jess directed the first season of the LGBTQ webseries, @datingZoe, which was distributed and renewed by GO-TV.
+Jess was asked to return to direct season 2.
+After seeing Jess’ film, FUNERAL, on Amazon, Blue Blood’s actor, Anthony T. Solano approached Jess to create a series for him to star.
+This led to the creation of Gray Ground, which Jess wrote, directed and edited 8 episodes that same year.
+Jess’ debut short film screened at the New York Film Festival.
+Her work has additionally screened at the SoHo House and international festivals.

-Born in Los Angeles, California, Jess has since lived in 11 cities throughout 4 countries.
-She received her Bachelor of Arts Degree from Virginia Tech.
 Jess calls New York home, where she sits on the 87th Street Park and Garden Committee.
-She enjoys playing the piano, globe-trotting, and black and white film photography.
+She enjoys playing the piano, globe-trotting with her partner, and black and white film photography.